openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 ## Running via Docker Compose

-Once the compose file is downloaded and the default.env file exists you'll be able to start this network using docker-compose just like you can with any other compose file: `docker-compose up`
+Once the compose file is downloaded and the `default.env` file exists, you'll be able to start this network using docker-compose just like you can with any other compose file: `docker-compose up`

 ### Stopping the Network

 This docker-compose file will generate a volume mount as well as a **two** docker networks.
 When you issue `docker-compose down` the volume mapping will not be removed.
-If you wish to remove the volume you'll need to specify the `-v` flag to the `docker-compose` command.
+If you wish to remove the volume, you'll need to specify the `-v` flag to the `docker-compose` command.

 ## Deployment Diagram